Cherish (Kool & the Gang song): Year-end charts

+Certifications

 Pappa Bear version

 Samples and lyrics from this song were used in Pappa Bear's song of the same name in 1997.
 This version was largely unknown in America, where the music video was set, but experienced significant chart success in Europe and Australia, peaking at number one in New Zealand for three weeks and charting within the top five in Austria, Germany, the Netherlands and Switzerland.